clockspot/arduino-clock/INSTRUCTIONS.md

   * When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
   * To disable the day counter (Wi-Fi clocks only), use the [settings page](#wi-fi-support).
-* **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` on the seconds tubes – during the day, it shows sunrise then sunset; at night, sunset then sunrise), in the same 12h/24h format as the time of day.
+* **Sunrise/sunset.** These two displays show the previous and next apparent sunrise/sunset times (indicated by `1` or `0` in place of seconds – during the day, it shows sunrise then sunset; at night, sunset then sunrise), in the same 12h/24h format as the time of day.
   * Specify your latitude, longitude, and UTC offset in settings.
   * To disable sunrise/sunset, set latitude/longitude to 0.
 * _Future software versions will add support for weather forecasts for Wi-Fi-enabled clocks._